Krahn people: Liberian Civil Wars

 During the late 1970s, Liberia faced heated civil unrest in which opposition to the Americo-Liberian and Tolbert government led to a military coup, organized in part by indigenous tribal members.
 The tension culminated in coup on April 12, 1980, in which Master Sergeant Samuel Kanyon Doe, a member of the Krahn ethnic group and leader of the group involved in the coup, seized power, becoming Liberia's first native leader and head of state.
 With a Krahn leader serving as a key political figure, the once disparaged Krahn were now more prominently included in Liberia's governing body.

 This rise in status led many Krahn speakers to move to the capital, Monrovia.
 Doe began showing favoritism to the Krahn, particularly to those from his own tribal group.
 These measures included appointing members of the Krahn's ethnic kin from Ivory Coast, known more commonly as the Wee, to the Executive Mansion Guard, as well as taking steps to prevent people of other ethnicities from reaching key government positions.

 By 1985, Doe's response to his opposition created a large "anti-Doe" contingent.
-In December 1989, exiles and local recruits began organizing military groups, resulting in another civil war against Doe and his Krahn supporters.
+In December 1989, exiles and local recruits began organizing military groups and eventually invaded Liberia from Ivory Coast, resulting in a full-scale civil war against Doe and his Krahn supporters.
 As this war progressed, the National Patriotic Front of Liberia (NPFL) began attacking Krahn civilians in Nimba and Grand Gedeh counties, destroying entire communities as they moved through the country.

 By mid-1990 the war had escalated, prompting foreign intervention.
 Doe was kidnapped and executed by opposition forces.
 Following the removal of the Doe regime and the continuation of the civil war, Krahn refugees began fleeing from Liberia to Ivory Coast, some taking the Krahn language with them.

-Although Doe was removed from power in 1990, the civil war did not officially end until 1996, at which time Charles Taylor ran for the presidency, winning the 1997 general election amid much controversy.
+Although Doe was removed from power in 1990, the civil war did not officially end until 1997, at which time the NPFL's leader Charles Taylor ran for the presidency, winning the 1997 general election amid much controversy.
 Because of their opposition to Taylor and their affiliation with the previous regime and with rebel groups like ULIMO, Taylor initiated a crackdown against the Krahn.
 In 1998, Taylor attempted to murder one of his political opponents, the former warlord Roosevelt Johnson, causing clashes in Monrovia, during and after which hundreds of Krahn were massacred and hundreds more fled Liberia.
 This event was one of the factors that led to the outbreak of the Second Liberian Civil War.

 In 2003, members of the Krahn tribe founded a rebel group, the Movement for Democracy in Liberia (MODEL), opposing Taylor.
 The group disbanded as part of the peace agreement at the end of the second civil war.